-Dopamine: (super-ego?) salience, meaning, significance, insight, deep emotions and moods (both positive and negative, thus heaven or hell); awe, certainty, religious sentiment; the sense of aesthetics.
-Establishes the significance of mentation along a spectrum, and in this way may modulate the influence of mentation on behavior.
-Able to associate feeling with thought, making us passionate about ideas.
+Dopamine: meaning, significance, insight, deep emotions and moods (both positive and negative, thus heaven or hell); awe, certainty, religious sentiment; the sense of aesthetics.
+Associates feeling with thought.

 Each mental organ mediates a domain of human experience with great depth and breadth.
-I have labeled each one with a few words, which fall within the domain, but which don't begin to describe the richness, depth or breadth of the mental domain mediated by each organ.
+I have labelled each one with a few words, which fall within the domain, but which do not begin to describe the richness, depth or breadth of the mental domain mediated by each organ.

 Individual mental organs are real physical entities, just like hearts and lungs, but they have distinctive topological properties because they are composed of populations of neurons woven into networks.
-The population of cells that make up a mental organ would probably be compatible with definitions of "tissue" based on patterns of gene expression, in that they express the gene for the corresponding receptor.
+The population of cells that make up a mental organ would probably be compatible with definitions of 'tissue' based on patterns of gene expression, in that they express the gene for the corresponding receptor.

-Yet mental organs do not necessarily have the physical cohesiveness that we associate with conventional organs, such as the liver, or kidneys.
+Yet mental organs do not necessarily have the physical cohesiveness that we associate with conventional organs, such as the liver or kidneys.
 It is theoretically possible for one neuron to be a component of more than one mental organ; or for a mental organ to consist of a dispersed population of neurons, none of which make any contact with the other neurons of the organ.